 - Brush egg wash over dough pieces.

-- Bake for 15 minutes or until golden brown.
+- Bake for 12 to 14 minutes, or until golden brown.

-- Cool on a wire rack.
+- Remove from oven and cool on a wire rack.

 - Serve with Honey Mustard Dipping Sauce.